SpaceFox2050/Resources/Card-Shuffler/about-shuffler.md

 After the program has located a place to place all the cards (all card position changes will be temporary stored in the `next` array), it will transfer all the data from the `next` array to the `deck` array.
 It will then print the shuffled deck and call the `calculate` function.

 The `calculate` function goes through the entire deck to check how many consecutive numbers and suits there are, and then prints then out after looping through the entire deck.

+Oct 13 Update:

+Changed old local number generator to a function that returns a random int.
+This reduces repeated code and a long initializing line.